 Using Space Between

-to define the spacing between items.
+In a Flex container, we can use space-between to define the spacing between items.
 When the number of child items meets our layout expectations, the UI effect looks good.
 However, if the number of items is too many or too few, the layout will look bad.

 Please see the following example: